ppy/osu-wiki/wiki/History_of_osu!/2008/en.md

 Thumbnail and audible previews were added to the online beatmap listing, making browsing for a beatmap you'd like to play a much easier task.

-Another noticeable event was that the osu!catch scores were [wiped](https://osu.ppy.sh/community/forums/topics/7996) during this month.
-Since then, the score multiplier of mods has been changed in osu!catch mode as well.
+Another noticeable event was that the Catch the Beat scores were [wiped](https://osu.ppy.sh/community/forums/topics/7996) during this month.
+Since then, the score multiplier of mods has been changed in Catch the Beat mode as well.

 ## The Future